Lenvatinib: History

 A phase I clinical trial in cancer patients was performed in 2006.
 A phase III trial treating thyroid cancer patients started in March 2011.

 Lenvatinib was granted orphan drug status for treatment of various types of thyroid cancer that do not respond to radioiodine in the US and Japan in 2012 and in Europe in 2013.

 In February 2015, the U.S. FDA approved lenvatinib for treatment of progressive, radioiodine refractory differentiated thyroid cancer.
 In May 2015, European Medicines Agency (EMA) approved the drug for the same indication.

 In May 2016, the FDA approved it (in combination with everolimus) for the treatment of advanced renal cell carcinoma following one prior anti-angiogenic therapy.

 In August 2018, the FDA approved lenvatinib for the first-line treatment of people with unresectable hepatocellular carcinoma (HCC).

-Brand names

-In Bangladesh under the brand name Lenvanix.